matchmore/tech-blog/20180403/README.md

 **1. Build the User Interface (UI) needed for this project (this post).**

-2. Incorporate Matchmore to create geomatching and put color on the screen of surrounding devices.
+2. Integrate Matchmore to create geomatching and put color on the screen of surrounding devices.

 ## Requirements